HTTPX

 asyncio.run(main())

-The logfire.instrument_httpx() method accepts various parameters to configure the instrumentation.
+The logfire.instrument_httpx() method accepts several parameters

 import httpx